 Will our group need to do anything further after we have received the grant?

-We will ask successful applicants to contribute to a monitoring report so that we can show local people, as well as other organisations who are considering bidding for funds, the impact the money is having.
+We will ask successful applicants to contribute to a monitoring report so that we can demonstrate the impact the money is making.
 This might be during as well as at the end of the grant period.

-To help us do this, you will need to carry out benchmarking at the start be able to provide relevant information or data during your project to clearly show on the difference your project has made in relation to the outcomes you tell us about in your application.
-This could include information about the number of people accessing a service, for example, or changes which have taken place as a result of the funding.
+To help us do this, you will need to carry out benchmarking at the start be able to provide relevant information or data during your project, to clearly show the difference your project has made in relation to the expected outcomes in your application.
+This could include information about the number of people accessing a service or changes which have taken place as a result of the funding.

-We will also ask you to send us anonymised case studies to demonstrate the impact of your work and help inspire others who may be considering applying for money.
+We will also ask you to send us anonymised case studies to demonstrate the impact of your work and help inspire others who may be considering applying to the Community Fund.

-In addition, we will arrange visits during or after the funding period to discuss your project with you and those who are benefitting from it, and to see the difference it is making.
+In addition, we may arrange visits during or after the funding period to discuss your project with you and see the difference it is making.

 Please speak to us if you have any concerns about including your group in our publicity.